Guidelines for Intentional Community Agreements

 3. Invite in other seniors.

 Living with other seniors in the same home is an idea popularized by the sitcom The Golden Girls.
 Many seniors value the company and security this gives them.
 People nearing retirement may be looking to pool their income with a few other compatible individuals or couples.
+Search ICmatch members to find others interested in the same.

 4. Cohousing for seniors.